 June has brought the first wave of hot summer temperatures, which has many Arkansans heading indoors for relief.
 However, Arkansas State Parks wants to remind folks that one can safely enjoy the outdoors even during the heat of the summer.
-Here are some handy tips and precautions when outside in the hea
+Arkansas State Parks Ranger Jason Parrie has some handy tips and precautions when outside in the heat.

 Planning is key.

 Consider the heat before you go.
 Do you know how to handle an emergency situation if it arises?
 What precautions can you take to address hot temperatures?

 Timing is big!